andy2511/wurst-client.tk/_wiki/Mods/ProphuntESP.md

 {:toc}

 ## Overview
-ProphuntESP is a mod that allows you to see fake blocks in Prophunt.
+ProphuntESP is a mod that allows you to see fake blocks in Prophunt.[it's only work in 1.7-1.8.9,not work in 1.9.X]